matthewpucc/home-assistant-iocare/README.md

 ***All proceeds go towards helping a local animal rescue.**

-# Notice (10/25/22)
-Coway is requiring users to transfer their accounts to a Coway account which has broken this integration.
-I am currently working on determining their new authorization method which will need to be implemented into the backend.
-Once finished, a new update will be released and this notice removed.
 ## Installation

 An account (E-mail/Password) created directly through Coway is required.
 If you use any of the third-party options (Facebook, Google, Apple, Kakao, Line) to sign in to the IoCare app, this integration will not work.